CNURobotics/chris_turtlebot_flexible_navigation/README.md

   * In `full` autonomy, the system will automatically transition to requesting a new goal
   * In any autonomy level less than `full`, the system will require an operator decision to continue

-Whenever a plan is being executed, the `FlexBE` state machine transitions to a concurrent node that uses an on line multilayer planner to refine the plans as the robot moves, and also monitors the Turtlebot bumper status for collision.
+Whenever a plan is being executed, the `FlexBE` state machine transitions to a concurrent node that uses on line  planners to refine the plans as the robot moves, and also monitors the Turtlebot bumper status for collision.
 The operator can terminate the execution early by selecting the appropriate transition in the `FlexBE UI`.
 If this low level plan fails, the robot will request permission to initiate a recovery behavior; in `full` autonomy the system automatically initiates the recovery.

 [ROS]: http://www.ros.org
 [FlexBE]: https://flexbe.github.io